Mentorship Programs

 Group mentoring is more collaborative and is a great way to encourage peer learning and development.

-The two most important are reinforcing the benefits of mentorship, and equipping mentors with the resources they need to feel confident.
+The two most important are reinforcing the benefits of a company mentorship program, and equipping mentors with the resources they need to feel confident.
 If they believe in the power of mentoring and have training, they’re more likely to get on board.

 4. Sell leaders on being mentors